-This edition was published by Del Rey Books on July 14, 2015 and has 449 pages.
+This alternate planes of existence, science fiction is a eARC edition that was published by Del Rey Books on July 14, 2015 and has 449 pages.

 First in The Hot War alternate history science fiction series and revolving around the Korean War.